papalqi/obsidian-open-in-cursor/README.md

 # Open in Cursor

-A simple Obsidian plugin that allows you to quickly open your current note in [Cursor](https://cursor.sh/) editor.
+A simple Obsidian plugin that bridges Obsidian with Cursor editor, allowing you to quickly open and edit your notes in Cursor.

 [中文文档](./README.zh.md)

 ## Features

 - 🚀 Open current note in Cursor with one click
-- 💡 Smart window management (reuses existing Cursor windows)
+- 💡 Smart window management (tracks window process ID)
-- ⌨️ Keyboard shortcut support (default: `Ctrl/Cmd + Shift + C`)
 - 🎯 Command palette support
 - 📝 Status bar button for quick access